ysilvela/predictionio-docker/README.md

 This container uses Apache Spark, HBase and Elasticsearch.
 Use it interactively for development:

+The next command makes the pull and build at the same time:

 ```Bash
 $ docker run -it -v $HOME/MyEngine:/MyEngine ysilvela/predictionio-docker /bin/bash
 ```